The Royal Society for the Prevention of Accidents

 RoSPA was honoured to receive a visit from His Royal Highness The Duke of York, where he met staff, volunteers, and those affected by accidents, and found out about all the work being carried out to save lives and reduce injuries.

-The conference looks at how technology is changing the face of road safety and considers innovative safety interventions.
+The conference looked at how technology is changing the face of road safety and considered innovative safety interventions.

-Looking at new approaches and good practice in the safety of older people in the home, particularly in relation to falls prevention, the conference will consider subjects including the core principle of valuing quality of life and the importance of evaluating the effectiveness of strategies and programmes.
+Looking at new approaches and good practice in the safety of older people in the home, particularly in relation to falls prevention, the conference considered subjects including the core principle of valuing quality of life and the importance of evaluating the effectiveness of strategies and programmes.

-RoSPA's annual awareness-raising week, which will focus on the safety of under-5s, with plenty of ways to get involved!
+RoSPA's annual awareness-raising week, which focused on the safety of under-5s, with plenty of ways to get involved!

 Based in Birmingham for 40 years, we’re delighted to have an exhibition at the city's iconic library.
-Find out about RoSPA’s history and how we're still working to save lives and reduce injuries.
+Find out about RoSPA’s history, see some of our vintage safety posters and discover how we're still working to save lives and reduce injuries.

 Presentation ceremonies and a gala dinner held at ExCeL London, alongside Safety and Health Expo 2017.